 "At Mondelēz International, making our snacks the right way means respecting the human rights of all people in our value chain.
 In the cocoa supply chain, we are collaborating with partners to help combat child labor in the cocoa sector.
 That means working to address the root causes of child labor, not just the symptoms, which is why we continue to implement a holistic community-based approach with a strong focus on enhancing child protection systems and improving access to quality education.
 The path toward our ultimate vision of a child labor free sector is not expected to be without difficulty, but we are determined to do our part and be a solutions-oriented partner.
 We will continue to share our learnings, seek out partnership with all relevant stakeholders and advocate for systemic solutions."

-Virginie Mahin, Senior Director Global Social Sustainability & Stakeholder Engagement, Mondelēz Internationale
+Virginie Mahin, Senior Director Global Social Sustainability & Stakeholder Engagement, Mondelēz International

 PREVENTION EFFORTS